 You can pass the test.
 Regular marijuana use has been shown to make it harder to learn, pay attention, and remember things.
 So if you’re trying to get your grades up, crush that quiz, or graduate on time, marijuana is more likely to get in the way.
 These side effects can last weeks after you’ve stopped.

 You can put yourself first.
-You aren’t controlled by anyone – or any substance.
-Marijuana is addictive and research shows that you’re four times more likely to develop a dependence if you start using as a teen.
-Often, heavy users who use marijuana to treat irritability, sleeplessness, and anxiety are actually experiencing marijuana withdrawal.
+You aren’t controlled by anyone—or any substance.
+Marijuana is addictive no matter how it’s consumed, whether vaped, smoked, or eaten.
+Research shows that you’re four times more likely to develop a dependence if you start using marijuana as a teen.
+Often, heavy users who use marijuana to treat irritability, sleeplessness, and anxiety are actually experiencing withdrawal symptoms.
 Here in Washington state, most teens who get treatment for substance abuse report that marijuana is the main or only drug they use.

 You can stay steady, even when times get tough.
 Marijuana can make you feel depressed, anxious, and/or paranoid because of the way it interacts with your brain chemistry.
 It can weaken your motivation and cause you to lose interest in all the awesome activities and hobbies you love.
 Some recent studies even suggest a link between marijuana usage and psychosis.
 If you are depressed or suicidal, call 1-866-TEENLINK or visit 866teenlink.org.

 You can make the right calls.
 And the decision to use marijuana is a bad one.
 Marijuana can affect your judgment, increasing your odds of doing something dangerous.
 You might get in a car with someone who is driving high, drive dangerously, or have unsafe sex and get a sexually transmitted disease.
 Any of these things could have a lifelong impact for yourself or others.